Five things not to miss in Bhaktpur

 The most prominent human-made water body in the valley, this pond, is a direct tribute to the lord of rain, Indra.
 If it’s a lazy day for you today, go to the pond, sit by it, and feed the fishes, and yeah, you can buy some corn out there for the tiny creatures.
 Get your hands on some mouthwatering food at Mayur Restaurant in the vicinity or enjoy a great book while sipping on an espresso at the Beans Coffee Shop.

-Read: Patan Travel Guide
+Read: Pokhara Travel Guide

 Go artistic when you shop around in the market: